Step-by-Step Guide to Conveyancing

 - A completion date has been agreed between parties.
 This can be anywhere from 4 to 12 weeks after exchange of contracts.

-- Arrangements have been made to transfer the deposit into your solicitors account, so that it clears in time for exchange.
+- Arrangements have been made to transfer the deposit into your Licenced Conveyancers account, so that it clears in time for exchange.

 You and the other party will agree on a date and time to exchange contracts.
 We will exchange contracts for you; this is usually done by both parties conveyancers reading out the contracts over the phone (which is recorded) to make sure they are identical.
 They are immediately sent to one another in the post.

 If you are in a chain the process is the same; only if all the other people in the chain are ready can the transactions go ahead.
 If one person pulls out or delays, then everyone in the chain is affected.